BrownieO/conlang-notes/Lexavelo/index.md

 ![Coat of arms of the project](./Lexavelo_logo1.jpg)

 ## Introduction
-Lexávelo is an English-based relex created by Classicuscool.
-His intent was to create a community around his relex.
-However, after his account was hacked, he created a new server focused on all languages instead.
+Lexávelo is an English-based relexification created by Classicuscool.
+His intent was to grow a community around his relex.
+However, after his account was hacked, he created a new community around his relex, but renamed "Antarlang".

-The creator is an Asian student and gamer who tries to speak English and Spanish.
+The creator is a very young Asian student and gamer who tries to speak English and Spanish.

 You can find the official wiki [here](https://lexavelo-official.fandom.com/wiki/Lexavelo_Official_Wiki).

 ## Alphabet
 Lexavelo uses the full Latin alphabet, and a couple of words have acute accents.
-The creator pronounces it like Spanish.
+Classicus pronounces it like Spanish.

 ## Grammar
-The grammar of English is used, with the following known differences:
+The language uses his understanding of English grammar plus some conscious choices, yielding the following differences:

 - No word compounding
 - Almost no inflection